 Protecting Nakai-Nam Theun

-Nakai-Nam Theun National Park is the second largest protected area in Laos, located in the heart of the Annamite Mountains.
+Nakai-Nam Theun National Park is the second-largest protected area in Laos, located in the heart of the Annamite Mountains.
 This mountain range is home to rare and elusive wildlife including the saola (Pseudoryx nghetinhensis), the large-antlered muntjac (Muntiacus vuquangensis) and the Annamite striped rabbit (Nesolagus timminsi).
 There are 31 villages within the limits of Nakai-Nam Theun with an estimated population of 7000.
-This people has always used the forest as a resource, both for hunting and collecting.
-Another threat facing Annamites wildlife, is the pressure of Vietnamese poachers who encourage the local population to hunt wildlife (specially for traditional medicine) in exchange for money.
-Due to the large size of the area and the long border with Vietnam, keeping poachers away is a big challenge.
+These people have always used the forest as a resource, both for hunting and collecting.
+In addition, the Annamites wildlife faces pressure from poachers (most of them Vietnamese), who encourage local people to hunt wild animals (especially for traditional medicine) in exchange for money.
+Due to the large size of the area and the long border with Vietnam, keeping poachers away is a big challenge for the local authorities.